AutoDictate/React_Vite/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, follow these steps:

 Fork the project.
-Create a new branch (git checkout -b feature/your-feature).
+--Create a new branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -am 'Add some feature').
+--Commit your changes (git commit -am 'Add some feature').
-Push to the branch (git push origin feature/your-feature).
+--Push to the branch (git push origin feature/your-feature).
-Create a new Pull Request.
+--Create a new Pull Request.